AngelS28/Markdown_Github/yourAccount.md

 * Generate a unique password for GitHub.
 If you use your GitHub password elsewhere and that service is compromised, then attackers or other malicious actors could use that information to access your account on GitHub.

 ## 2. Verifying your email address <br />
-You can verify your email address after signing up for a new account, or when you add a new email address.
+You can verify your email address after signing up for a new account or adding a new one.
 If an email address is undeliverable or bouncing, it will be unverified. <br />

 ### Here are the steps to verify your email: <br />